martin12333/marti-onedrive/cowasm/661-issue--after-cat-FILENAME--following.f8.md

 done POST UPSTREAM

-# LATER: when I bypassed dash-wasm, no errors
+# LATER: bin/cat from fs.zip ... errors even  when I bypassed dash-wasm ... npx kernel dash

+# LATER: the built ./cat from the tar package ... works ok  even  when I ran it from npx  dash-wasm

+, and started to suspect something in coreutils/cat, something that is not used in tar/cat